Choosing the Right Paint Brush

 Angular Flat Brushes

-Angular flat brushes are flat brushes that are sharply angled across the brush tip.
-These brushes are good for smooth, curved strokes and filling in corners.
+Angular flat are flat that are sharply angled across the brush tip.
+These are good for smooth, curved strokes and filling in corners.
 The angled tip can reach into small places, and like flat brushes, they can fill a lot of space.

 Pointed Round Brushes

-Pointed rounds are narrower than round brushes, and are much more sharply pointed.
-These brushes are for detail and finishing work, spot work and retouching.
-These brushes can hold more paint than you would think because they usually have a long reserve (longer bristles mean more paint can be held in the brush, thus more reserve).
+Pointed rounds are narrower than round, and are much more sharply pointed.
+These are for detail and finishing work, spot work and retouching.
+These can hold more paint than you would think because they usually have a long reserve (longer bristles mean more paint can be held in the brush, thus more reserve).